 Mogli highly recommends the keyword query form (or another data collection methodology) delivered over text message, as we’ve seen our clients ease administrative burdens and painfully low conversion rates of analog or online methods.
 Keyword queries are inbound marketing at its best.
 You can create a call to action on your website or other digital and traditional channels, including advertisements, inviting people to text in a keyword to your organization’s phone number.

 What if the person doesn’t respond to your double opt-in request?
-Consider it an opt-out and read on.
+Consider that an opt-out and read on.

 No matter how amazing your product, service, or marketing is, there will always be someone who doesn’t want to receive commercial text messages.
 If you offered an opt-in or double-opt-in and the customer hasn’t responded, consider that an opt-out.
 It’s safest not to reach out to customers unless they are expecting it.

 Your recipients can also opt-out of receiving text messages from you at any time by texting in words “STOP,” “QUIT,” “UNSUBSCRIBE,” “OPT-OUT,” or “CANCEL.”
 It’s important to make opt-out easy.
-The message carrier will see these messages and should stop any messages from going out to that customer from then on.
+The message carrier will see these messages and stop any messages from going out to that customer.

 Mogli has an opt-out backup using standard Salesforce automation.
 This automation checks a box on Contact, Lead, or any other Object Record called the Mogli Opt-Out Checkbox, effectively blocking any text messages in Salesforce from being sent to that Contact, Lead, or other Object.
 For a more in-depth explanation and step-by-step instructions of the Mogli Opt-out automation, see our User Guide.